EarthProgram/Use-cases/index.md

 1. Class-specific token templates that expose specific attributes of the REC NFT, such as how the REC was generated (hydro v diesel).
 2. Verifiably associated resources to enable retrieving and verifying arbitrary resources provided as evidence for creating the NFT.
 That is, the NFT itself points, in a verifiable way, to the specific credentials that were used to mint the NFT.
 3. Privacy controls for protecting sensitive information that is nevertheless verifiable.
 In other words, the associated resources (or specific meta-data attributes) must be provable if known, but are not published publicly.
-4. Delegatable authorization to perform verification services and issue claim.
+4. Delegatable authorization to perform verification services and issue claims.
 This must enable agencies to earn UN certification and delegate the privilege of issuing UN-endorsed credentials to staff, subcontractors, or other agents.